 The property was first valued in 1983 at £50.
 It was revised in 1990 and the rateable valuation was increased to £80.
-This was subsequently appealed and the Commissioner of Valuation reduced this to £50 at First Appeal stage.
-It was revised again in 1991 and the rateable valuation was increased to £80.
+This was subsequently appealed and the Commissioner reduced the valuation to £50 at First Appeal stage.
+It was revised again in 1991 and the rateable valuation of £80 was restored.
 This again was appealed and the Commissioner of Valuation increased the valuation to £95 at First Appeal stage.
 It is against this valuation that an appeal lies to the Valuation Tribunal.